4305 N Garfield St # 221 Midland, TX 79705

 • Swollen and sensitive gums

-• Bad breath
+• Persistent bad breath

 • Toothaches

-• Bone loss
+• Jaw bone loss

-• Tenderness of the gums
+• Tenderness and redness of the gums

-• Bleeding when brushing or flossing teeth
+• Gums that are bleeding when brushing or flossing your teeth

-Gum Disease Treatments at Michael C. Courter, D.D.S.
+Periodontal Disease Treatments at Michael C. Courter, D.D.S.

-To help prevent gum inflammation from progressing into gum disease, Dr. Courter provides antibacterial rinses as well as scaling and root planing.
+To help prevent gum inflammation from progressing into periodontal disease, Dr. Courter provides antibacterial rinses as well as scaling and root planing.
 In severe cases, we may refer the patient to a dental surgeon.

 Antibacterial Rinse